Your Guide to Eating Clean on a Budget

 With its focus on fresh veggies, unprocessed proteins, and whole grains, clean eating meal plans can seem like a pricey proposition.
 Good news: clean eating doesn’t have to break the bank.
-It’s possible – even easy! – to nourish your body on a budget.
+It’s possible – even easy! – to learn how to eat clean on a budget.
 All it takes is some planning and a bit of strategy.

 Clean eating is a commonly used term with many varying meanings, but a simple way to define it is putting unprocessed foods into your body.
 These are foods that have had little done to them: they’ve had nothing added or removed from their natural state.
-Clean eating prioritizes these minimally processed foods over heavily processed and refined ones, which the Academy of Nutrition and Dietetics designates as foods that have been cooked, canned, frozen, packaged or changed in nutritional composition with fortifying, preserving or preparing in different ways.
+Eating clean prioritizes these minimally processed foods over heavily processed and refined ones, which the Academy of Nutrition and Dietetics designates as foods that have been cooked, canned, frozen, packaged, or changed in nutritional composition with fortifying, preserving, or preparing in different ways.

-What this leaves on a clean eating menu is a wide variety of whole foods that offer tons of nutrition and great flavor – including many options to keep your wallet full and your grocery budget on track.
+Learning how to eat healthier means your menu will consist of a wide variety of whole foods that offer tons of nutrition and great flavor – including many options to keep your wallet full and your grocery budget on track.

-Clean eating can be affordable!
+Eating clean can be affordable!
 While it might mean foregoing the $24 piece of salmon at the fish counter or the locally-foraged morel mushrooms, you can build a varied weekly menu that will help you feel your best.
-Nutrition and budget-consciousness can coincide: here are some of our favorite ways to eat clean on a budget.
+Nutrition and budget-consciousness can coincide.
+Here are some of our favorite ways to eat clean and save money at the grocery store.

 The term “natural” and “healthy” on food labeling is not regulated, which means that food products that claim these benefits may not be as healthy as advertised.
 These products are often more expensive, too.